benanil/TemplateSaneProgram/README.md

 ```
 To change icon and information of the .exe: <br>
 Visual Studio go to SolutionExplorer-> right click SaneProgram->AddExisting->SaneProgram.res

+# Good to Know
+'r' prefix used for renderer functions
+'w' prefix used for windowing functions
+this is doom like thing

 # Contributing

 feel free to contribute